 So if fear is not of God, you can bet that Satan will be using it to his advantage.
 He will use fear to keep people stuck, weak, and self-conscious.
 He will keep people from progressing in life by implementing fear and making them think of every worst-case-scenario situation that could exist.
-This is deception though, because when we place our life in God’s hands we no longer need to have fear.
+This is deception though because when we place our lives in God’s hands we no longer need to have fear.

 The enemy will also use fear to dissuade God’s followers from witnessing and sharing the gospel.
 Fear will make Christians believe that they are not qualified enough to do kingdom work.
-Satan, the accuser, will throw past sins in the Christian’s face, constantly reminding them what they have done and convincing them that they are not truly Christians.
+Satan, the accuser, will throw past sins in the Christian’s face, constantly reminding them what they have done and convincing them that they are not true Christians.
 He will convince them that they are not eloquent enough to speak God’s words to others, and make them afraid that they will face ridicule and slander for defending their faith.

 But again, God has not given us a spirit of fear.
 God has forgiven us our past sins, and He is powerful enough to even use a broken heart and past mistakes in discipleship.
-He uses sinners who have given their life to Him as living examples of His mercy and glory.
+He uses sinners who have given their lives to Him as living examples of His mercy and glory.

 Legalism can be a tricky one to pinpoint, mainly because it has the exterior appearance of holiness and at surface level appears to honor God.
-It also comes in many forms, and is the perfect, sneaky tool for Satan to use against even the most devout Christians.
+It also comes in many forms and is the perfect, sneaky tool for Satan to use against even the most devout Christians.